metomi/rose/sphinx/tutorial/rose/rosie.rst

 :ref:`command-rosie-create`
    - Create a new suite.
-   - Create a new suite, starting with the content of another suite, `rosie copy` is an alias for `rosie create`
+   - Create a new suite, starting with the content of another suite.
+     (`rosie copy` is an alias for `rosie create`)

 .. ifnotslides::